Masamitsu1025/ruhmi-framework-mcu/application example/Image Classification/README.md

 # Introduction

- Image Classification project uses a camera module and LCD display to display the items in the table below as AI decision results:
+ Image Classification project uses a camera module and LCD display to display the items in the table below as AI Predictions:

 | No   | Content            | Description      |